tsbinns/tsbinns.github.io/CV.md

       <li>&mdash;Supervisor: Prof. Wolf-Julian Neumann</li>
     </ul>
     <ul class="CV-desc_with_logo">
       <li>For the first project of my <a href="#ECN_Fellow">Ph.D.
-Fellowship</a> rotations, I studied cortical-subthalamic coherence using ECoG and subthalamic LFP recordings from Parkinson's disease patients, with the goal of furthering our understanding of disease mechanisms and how treatments such as deep brain stimulation may elicit their therapeutic effects.</li>
+Fellowship</a> rotations, I studied cortical-subthalamic coherence using ECoG and subthalamic LFP recordings from Parkinson's disease patients, with the goal of identifying biomarkers for use in closed-loop, adaptive deep brain stimulation treatment paradigms.</li>
       <li>Through this placement, I further developed my signal analysis and Python programming skills, gained an in-depth understanding of movement disorders, and also gained further experience as a researcher working in an academic laboratory setting.</li>
     </ul>